jagregory/abrash-black-book/src/chapter-03.md

-Listing 3.3 is used by naming it TESTCODE, assembling both Listing 3.2 (which includes TESTCODE) and Listing 3.1 with TASM or MASM, and linking the two resulting OBJ files together by way of the Borland orMicrosoft linker.
+Listing 3.3 is used by naming it TESTCODE, assembling both Listing 3.2 (which includes TESTCODE) and Listing 3.1 with TASM or MASM, and linking the two resulting OBJ files together by way of the Borland or Microsoft linker.
 Listing 3.4 shows a batch file, PZTIME.BAT, which does all that;
 when run, this batch file generates and runs the executable file PZTEST.EXE.
 PZTIME.BAT (Listing 3.4) assumes that the file PZTIMER.ASM